gmmorris/gmmorris.github.io/_posts/2022-02-22-a-chain-of-archived-context.md

 ---
 In the first part of this essay, we covered what we mean by _asynchronous communication_, and I introduced you to the two tools that Elastic uses to set the baseline for, and align on, the expectations we have of our distributed teams.

 Your continued interest in the topic of _Distributed by Design_ suggests you're, at the very least, intrigued by the possibility of asynchronous work, but you might not be _entirely sold_ on the merits.
-Given the challenges inherent to asynchronous work, I couldn't blame anyone for doubting whether the return justifies the effort, especially if your team is [not _distribted_, but rather merely _remote_]({% post_url 2022-02-20-remote-isnt-distributed %}).
+Given the challenges inherent to asynchronous work, I couldn't blame anyone for doubting whether the return justifies the effort, especially if your team is [not _distributed_, but rather merely _remote_]({% post_url 2022-02-20-remote-isnt-distributed %}).

 I don't personally believe everyone is well suited for asynchronous work or distributed teams.
 In fact, I think it's a minority of people who are.
 That said, I also believe this is a large enough subset of the industry that those companies tackling this challenge well will easily find themselves able to grow their high-performing teams.